luerhard/chapter_regression_and_artifical/main.md

 # A comparison by example: Immigration in Europe

-It might come as a surprise for some readers, but often the algorithms used in machine learning are quite similar, if not even exactly the same, as in traditional quantitative social sciences.
+It might come as a surprise for some readers, but often the algorithms used in machine learning are quite similar if not even the same, as in traditional quantitative social sciences.
 Logistic regression, [!ols] regression, and [!pca], for example, are readily used in both camps.
-Even though many of the algorithms are the same, the epistemological and practical approach, as well as evaluation strategies, differ.
+Even though many of the algorithms are the same, the epistemological and practical approaches, as well as evaluation strategies, differ.
 First, and in stark contrast to [!ts] models, [!ml] models usually do not have any usable, that is interpretable, coefficients.
 Secondly, model evaluation works by assessing its predictive power.